briencj/drat/README.md

 Brien, C., Jewell, N., Garnett, T., Watts-Williams, S. J., & Berger, B. (2020).
 Smoothing and extraction of traits in the growth analysis of noninvasive phenotypic data. *Plant Methods*, **16**, 36. <http://dx.doi.org/10.1186/s13007-020-00577-6>.

 ## `imageData` {#idata}
-*(last updated 23rd June 2019)*
+*(last updated 22nd January 2020)*

-This package has been superseded by `growthPheno` and is no longer maintained, being retained for legacy purposes only..
+This package has been superseded by `growthPheno` and is no longer being developed, being retained for legacy purposes only.

 The `imageData` package is a collection of R functions that aids in processing and plotting data from a Lemna-Tec Scananalyzer.
 It is described in imageData-manual.pdf, which can be found using `vignette("Manual", package = "imageData")`.
 An overview can be obtained using `?imageData`.
 The functions can be applied selectively to longitudinal data in general.

-Windows binary R 3.6: [imageData_0.1-59.zip](http://briencj.github.io/drat/bin/windows/contrib/3.6/imageData_0.1-59.zip);  Windows binary R 3.5: [imageData_0.1-59.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/imageData_0.1-59.zip);  Package source: [imageData_0.1-59.tar.gz](http://briencj.github.io/drat/src/contrib/imageData_0.1-59.tar.gz).
+Windows binary R 3.6: [imageData_0.1-60.zip](http://briencj.github.io/drat/bin/windows/contrib/3.6/imageData_0.1-60.zip);  Windows binary R 3.5: [imageData_0.1-60.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/imageData_0.1-60.zip);  Package source: [imageData_0.1-60.tar.gz](http://briencj.github.io/drat/src/contrib/imageData_0.1-60.tar.gz).

 The package is also available from CRAN: <https://cran.r-project.org/package=imageData>.